Lasserini/world-in-flames/README.md

 ### 1.2 Project goals
 - Create a Hangman Game using Javascript.
 - Add a climate crises theme that makes for an interesting game experience.
-- Nudge the user towards seeking further information about their personal climate footprint.
+- Nudge the user towards thinking about their personal climate footprint.

 ### 1.3 Target audience
 The website is aimed at people who enjoy quick games, its intended to be lighthearted enough to provide a fun experience, but also has a more serious backdrop to which it hopes cast some attention to.<br>
 The website targets people who want to be a part of changing the climate crisis we are currently in, but feel helpless or are unaware of where to begin.

 ### 1.4 User stories
+- As an owner, I want to make the user think about the climate crisis.
-- As an owner,
+- As an owner, I want to provide the user with ideas for making small changes to help lower their climate footprint.
-- As an owner,
+- As an owner, I want to provide an easily understandable game experience.
+- As a user, I want to know how the game works.
+- As a user, I want to know more about the idea behind the game.
+- As a user, I want to jump straight into the gameplay action.
+- As a user, I want a background story to get me excited about playing a game.
+- As a user, I want a visual experience that enchances the gameplay experience.
+- As a user, I want to restart my game before it ends.
+- As a user, I want to return to the index page to read the rules again.
+- As a user, I want to play one more time.
-- As a user,
+- As a user, I want to learn about small steps I can take to combat climate change.
-- As a user,
+- As a user, I want to experience different endings.

 ### 1.5 Design
 -   #### Colour Scheme